Alpha Sports Productions: Bacchus

 The Bacchus represented the first original car from the Alpha Street factory.
 Named after the Greek god of wine these Lotus 7 inspired Clubman cars were powered by a variety of engines with a total of six cars completed under this name.

 ASP 320

 The ASP 320 was born out of the previous Bacchus series of cars.
 Initially referred to as the Bacchus Mk 4 the car was renamed twice, once as the Shrike and then the ASP 320A.
 320s continued to be made right up until the end of the company making it all the way to a G spec car with modern running gear in the traditional ASP 320 bodywork.

 ASP 330

 The ASP 330 represented a change in ASP by branching out into open wheeler formula cars.
-Four cars were built in period, three Formula 3's and one Formula 2.
+Appearing in October 1972 in the hands of Bob Wilkin Four cars were built in period, three Formula 3's and one Formula 2.